shakedshoshan/RAGify/terraform/README.md

 terraform destroy
 ```

-⚠️ **Warning**: This will permanently delete all resources including the database and S3 bucket contents.
+⚠️ **Warning**: This will permanently delete all resources including the database contents.

 ## File Structure